Navigate this Section

 The United States Secretary of Agriculture administers the USDA.

-The Department of Commerce is the government agency tasked with improving living standards for all Americans by promoting economic development and technological innovation.
+The Department of Commerce is the government agency tasked with creating the conditions for economic growth and opportunity.

 The department supports U.S. business and industry through a number of services, including gathering economic and demographic data, issuing patents and trademarks, improving understanding of the environment and oceanic life, and ensuring the effective use of scientific and technical resources.
 The agency also formulates telecommunications and technology policy, and promotes U.S. exports by assisting and enforcing international trade agreements.

-The Secretary of Commerce oversees a $6.5 billion budget and approximately 38,000 employees.
+The United States Secretary of Commerce oversees a $8.9 billion budget and more than 41,000 employees.

 The mission of the Department of Defense (DOD) is to provide the military forces needed to deter war and to protect the security of our country.
 The department’s headquarters is at the Pentagon.

-The Department of Defense is the largest government agency, with more than 1.3 million men and women on active duty, nearly 700,000 civilian personnel, and 1.1 million citizens who serve in the National Guard and Reserve forces.
+The DOD is the largest government agency, with more than 1.4 million men and women on active duty, more than 700,000 civilian personnel, and 1.1 million citizens who serve in the National Guard and Reserve forces.
 Together, the military and civilian arms of DOD protect national interests through war-fighting, providing humanitarian aid, and performing peacekeeping and disaster relief services.

-The mission of the Department of Education is to promote student achievement and preparation for competition in a global economy by fostering educational excellence and ensuring equal access to educational opportunity.
+The mission of the Department of Education is to promote student learning and preparation for college, careers, and citizenship in a global economy by fostering educational excellence and ensuring equal access to educational opportunity.

-The Department administers federal financial aid for education, collects data on America’s schools to guide improvements in education quality, and works to complement the efforts of state and local governments, parents, and students.
+The Department administers federal financial aid for higher education, oversees educational programs and civil rights laws that promote equity in student learning opportunities, collects data and sponsors research on America’s schools to guide improvements in education quality, and works to complement the efforts of state and local governments, parents, and students.

 The U.S. Secretary of Education oversees the Department’s 4,200 employees and $68.6 billion budget.